-- 1) Students must register for "Practical English" during the registration period for summer or winter session and will receive 3 undergraduate course credits on completion.
+- Students must register for "Practical English" during the registration period for summer or winter session and will receive 3 undergraduate course credits on completion.
 The credits are recognized towards the number of required English course credits.
 However, the class may not substitute College English or Advanced English, which is a mandatory course - "Practical English" is offered for the summer/winter session and included in the 6 possible credits (3 credits for students on leave) for the vacation session.
 However, to get credit recognition, students must register in person for credits during the summer or winter session registration period.
-Tuition is calculated separately from that of summer and winter session courses. - 3) Information for 2021 Summer session SMaP Registration (subject to change)
+Tuition is calculated separately from that of summer and winter session courses. - 3) 2021 Winter session SMaP Registration will be cancelled. - 4) For questions, contact The HOKMA College of General Education, Global Language Education Office (http://gleo.ewha.ac.kr or Tel.
+02) 3277-6966, Email epo@ewha.ac.kr)